P-750 3M25 Grom Meteorit (Thunder)

 The P-750 Grom supersonic winged cruise missile with a range of 3000-4000 km was developed to replace the Kh-55 [AS-15 KENT].
 The AS-X-19 Koala was an air-launched land-attack version derived from the SS-NX-24 Scorpion submarine-launched missile.
 A pair of AS-19 missiles was expected to arm the Tu-142 Bear-H bomber.
 The history of the X-90 began in 1971.
 Then developers appealed to the government of the USSR with the construction project of a small strategic cruise missiles that could operate at low altitudes, applying to the terrain.
 This offer did not find a response from the leadership.
 However, after the United States in 1975 began the development of strategic cruise missiles (Cruise Missile), the leaders remembered it.

-Work on the X-90 hypersonic missile was launched in 1976.
-Developers missiles were ordered to start development completed in the middle of 1976.
-It was the middle of 1982.
-By December 31, 1983 a rocket was supposed to adopt.
+Work on the X-90 hypersonic missile was launched in 1976, under a December 9, 1976 Resolution of the USSR Council of Ministers.
+Developers missiles were ordered to start development to be completed in the middle of 1982.
+By December 31, 1983 a rocket was supposed to adopted.
 One of the main requirements was that, to ensure that the missile supersonic speed.
 By the end of the 1970s the new missile was able to reach speeds of Mach 2.5-3.0, and by the end of the 1980s, this value reached Mach 3 to 4.
-Currently, experts are working on a speed of Mach 7.
-The initial length of the rocket reached 12 m, later it was reduced to 8 meters.
-As the carrier hypersonic X-90 acts as a strategic bomber Tu-160M .
-According to the data, which are known, the missile is 3500 km.
-The missile carried two warheads independently guided to hit two targets 100 km apart.
-The letters BL in its American designation refer to the firing range in Barnaul, where it was tested; its Russian industrial index designation is not known.

 |Join the GlobalSecurity.org mailing list|